CarlosTaborda/ci_console/README.md

 # ci_console
 <h1>CI Console</h1>
 <pre>
-ci console is a console tool to create codeigniter's models and controller you move te console folder to application folder application/
+ci console is a console tool to create codeigniter's models and controllers you move te console folder to application folder application/
----- console/
+---- console/             <------ this
 ---- controllers/
+---- views/
 ---- another CI folders ......